Saturday, August 31, 2013

 Checking a course for accessibility can be a good time to rethink what information you are providing to students and how you provide it.
 One common response I get when I point out to teachers and administrators the need for accessibility is: "We can't reformat all this material.".
 But in many cases the material would benefit from revision and simplification.
 In many cases the course has grown up with a jumble of documents with redundant, obsolete and contradictory information.
 Paring down the information will help.
 Also preparing documents in an accessible format can make them easier to maintain.

-One tip I have is to use web pages in place of of HTML.
-While it is theoretically possible to create accessible web pages, it is easier to avoid the issue and just use web pages.
+One tip I have is to use web pages in place of PDF.
+While it is theoretically possible to create accessible PDF, it is easier to avoid the issue and just use web pages.
 This also makes maintenance easier.
 As an example, I prepare my ICT Sustainability course notes as a set of web pages, one page per week.
 The notes use the basic HTML constructs, such as headings, paragraphs and lists with no mention of fonts, colors or layout.
 When I import the notes into a Learning Management System (LMS), such as Moodle, the document inherits the colors, fonts and layout set by the educational institution.
 This way if the color scheme or other details change, I don't have to make any changes, my notes adjust automatically.
 If a mobile version is provided for smart phones and tablets, my notes also adjust.

 But before spending time making course documents accessible, first consider if they are needed at all.
 As an example, one of my colleagues showed me a table they had prepared to summaries their course topics, week by week, along with lectures, tutorials, workshops, assignments and exams.
 They had color coded the table and tried their best to make it clear.
 However, the problem was that the course seemed to have no logical pattern to what the students had to do.
 Instead I suggested breaking the course into modules which had a repeating pattern, so that a complex table would not be needed.